ckormanyos/extended_complex/README.md

         <img src="https://img.shields.io/badge/try%20it%20on-godbolt-green" /></a>
 </p>

-`ckormanyos/extended_complex` creates an extended-complex number-adaption class.
+`ckormanyos/extended_complex` creates an extended complex-number adaption class.
-The project is written in header-only C++14, and compatible through C++14, 17, 20, 23 and beyond..
+The project is written in header-only C++14, and compatible through C++14, 17, 20, 23 and beyond.

 The `extended_complex::complex` template class can be used with both built-in floating-point types as well as user-defined numeric types.